digital-asset/daml/docs/source/json-api/index.rst

 Start a DAML Ledger
 ===================

-You can run the JSON API alongside any DAML Ledger you want, if you don't have a DAML Ledger you want to run it with then start a sandbox ledger as so:
+You can run the JSON API alongside any Ledger API you want, if you don't have a Ledger API you want to run it with then start a sandbox ledger as so:

 .. code-block:: shell